Adaptive Step Duration for Accurate Foot Placement: Achieving Robust Bipedal Locomotion on Terrains with Restricted Footholds: Abstract

 \section{Abstract}

-This paper introduces a novel multi-step preview foot placement planning algorithm designed to enhance the robustness of bipedal robotic walking across challenging terrains with restricted footholds.
-Traditional one-step preview planning struggles to maintain stability when stepping areas are severely limited, such as with random stepping stones.
-In this work, we developed a discrete-time Model Predictive Control (MPC) based on the step-to-step discrete evolution of the Divergent Component of Motion (DCM) of bipedal locomotion.
-This approach adaptively changes the step duration for optimal foot placement under constraints, thereby ensuring the robot's operational viability over multiple future steps and significantly improving its ability to navigate through environments with tight constraints on possible footholds.
-The effectiveness of this planning algorithm is demonstrated through simulations that include a variety of complex stepping-stone configurations and external perturbations.
-These tests underscore the algorithm's improved performance for navigating foothold-restricted environments, even with the presence of external disturbances.
+Traditional one-step preview planning algorithms for bipedal locomotion struggle to generate viable gaits when walking across terrains with restricted footholds, such as stepping stones.
+To overcome such limitations, this paper introduces a novel multi-step preview foot placement planning algorithm based on the step-to-step discrete evolution of the Divergent Component of Motion (DCM) of walking robots.
+Our proposed approach adaptively changes the step duration and the swing foot trajectory for optimal foot placement under constraints, thereby enhancing the long-term stability of the robot and significantly improving its ability to navigate environments with tight constraints on viable footholds.
+We demonstrate its effectiveness through various simulation scenarios with complex stepping-stone configurations and external perturbations.
+These tests underscore its improved performance for navigating foothold-restricted terrains, even with external disturbances.